 The obvious answer to this question is that it depends on your career goal.
 According to BLS, a job in industrial-organizational psychology requires at least a master’s degree, with training in research design and statistics.
 Depending on your career path, a doctorate may be required.
 But related careers may require only a bachelor’s.

-Master’s in Organizational Psychology.
+Master’s in Organizational Psychology5.
 You’ll have an easier time finding a quality MA program in Organizational Psychology.
-The 50-unit program includes courses in statistics, data analysis, social and personality psychology, cultural diversity in organizations, and business principles.
-It takes a minimum of two years to complete, and includes a 240-hour supervised practicum.
-Many graduates go on to work as consultants, personnel analysts, project leaders, or human resource managers.
+The 33-unit program includes courses in statistics, data analysis, social and personality psychology, cultural diversity in organizations, and business principles.
+With full-time enrollment of two courses per term, you can complete the program in just one year, or opt for one course per term to complete the program in two years.

 Alliant International University’s California School of Professional Psychology (CSPP) offers several organizational psychology degrees.
-These graduate programs give you the knowledge and hands-on training you need to join this growing field.
+These graduate programs give you the knowledge and hands-on training you need to join this impactful field.

-- “How to Become an Industrial Organizational Psychologist: Education and Career Roadmap,” Study.com, https://study.com/articles/How_to_Become_an_Industrial_Psychologist_Edu…
+Best Accredited Colleges, "How to Become an Industrial Psychologist: Education and Career Roadmap," October 20, 2021.
+Accessed November 29, 2021. https://bestaccreditedcolleges.org/articles/how-to-become-an-industrial-psychologist-education-and-career-roadmap.html